krujos/pcf-workshop/README.md

   b.
 12 factor apps
   c.
 Micro service should follow best practices and use a sql or no-sql database

-6. Developer Basics - Part 2: Use the micro service and perform the following actions/integrations:
+6. Developer Experience - Part 2: Use the micro service and perform the following actions/integrations:
   a.
 Pushing apps
   b.
 Manifests
   c.
 Using Spring Cloud and Profiles for Dependency Injection